Quick Start

 - Does not extract source code immediately

-- Use `analyze_vulnerability_chain` to get detailed code when needed
+- Use `analyze_vulnerability_chain` to obtain detailed code when needed

 ### Tool Not Loaded?